spicymeat69/nimiku/README.md

 # Nimiku
-Nimiku is a multipurpose Discord bot which mainly just has fun features.
+Nimiku is a multipurpose Discord bot´that runs on Node.js with discord.js.
+It's mainly made for fun :D

+by moxx